Jarlotee/somnium/research.md

 Vigil hill (hook hill) seat of the feudal lords, Keo the Black Hand

 Zagyg => mad mage trapped in the remenant of the ruined towers

+Sir Loran => Tragic knight who wanted to build a lineage and be famouse, could be a servant and antagonist.